 Generally: the questions will vary depending on your situation, but going by what others were asked of as well, these were usually the ‘main’ issues that the Visa Officer wanted to ask about.
 So just be honest and consistent, and all will work fine.

 » How can I follow up on my application?
 There are times when the Embassy must submit your visa application to the Immigration Office of the Federal Public Service Home Affairs in Belgium for further decision.
 In such a case, your file number will be communicated to you upon the submission of your file to the Immigration Office.
 From this stage onwards, the Immigration Office is the only authority to contact, if you wish to know the status of your application.

 With the file number, you can inquire about the status of your application by…

 By fax: + 32 2 274 66 91

 You can also track your visa application on the Belgian website of VFS here.
 Rest assured, you will be immediately informed once a decision has been taken regarding your visa application.

 » Were there any conditions upon the issue of your Schengen Visa?
-Since I was going to stay at my sponsor’s residence/house in Belgium, I was required to report to their town hall within the first 8 days to request an official paper stating my registration of stay.
-I was to submit this paper to the Embassy of Belgiumi in Makati for as soon as I am back to Manila as proof that I have traveled, that I am back, and that I did NOT overstay.
+For one of my applications that involved staying at my sponsor’s residence/house in Belgium, I was required to report to their town hall within the first 8 days to request an official paper stating my registration of stay.
+I was to submit this paper to the Embassy of Belgium in Makati for as soon as I am back to Manila as proof that I have traveled, that I am back, and that I did NOT overstay.

 Otherwise, just try applying again!
 There’s no limit to reapplications; but of course, try to learn from your past mistakes and ensure that you have ever needed document.
 Good luck!

-SOURCES: My own experience and the website of the Embassy which is located here: [ click! ]
+SOURCES: My experiences and the website of the Embassy which is located here: [ click! ]